Himanxusharma/springCore/README.md

 - config.xml where we declared the beans and its dependencies are located in the packages.

 - we have inject the three types of dependencies using Setter injection as follows :
   *   i.
-Primitive datatype( int, short, float, double, etc.)   you'll see the implementation at the package ["com.springCore"](https://github.com/Himanxusharma/springCore/tree/main/src/main/java/com/springCore)
+Primitive datatype( int, short, float, double, etc.)   <br>   you'll see the implementation at the package ["com.springCore"](https://github.com/Himanxusharma/springCore/tree/main/src/main/java/com/springCore)
   *  ii.
-Collection (list, set, map, properties )   you'll see the implementation at the package ["com.springCore.collections"](https://github.com/Himanxusharma/springCore/tree/main/src/main/java/com/springCore/collections)
+Collection (list, set, map, properties )   <br>   you'll see the implementation at the package ["com.springCore.collections"](https://github.com/Himanxusharma/springCore/tree/main/src/main/java/com/springCore/collections)
   *  iii.
-Refrence Type (other class object )   you'll see the implementation at the package ["com.springCore.ref"](https://github.com/Himanxusharma/springCore/tree/main/src/main/java/com/springCore/ref)
+Refrence Type (other class object )   <br>   you'll see the implementation at the package ["com.springCore.ref"](https://github.com/Himanxusharma/springCore/tree/main/src/main/java/com/springCore/ref)